njday/Kickstarter-Scraper/README.md

 # Kickstarter-Scraper

-Takes a csv list of kickstarter URLs and scrapes the relevant information
+Web scraper which takes a csv list of Kickstarter project data (incl.
+URLs).
+For each project the scraped content (description, updates, FAQs, video) is appended to the same row.